-At present, our interest is focused on 5-HT_3 and 5-HT_4 receptors too.
+Recently our interest has been extended to 5-HT_3 and 5-HT_4 receptors, too.

-Of the serotonin receptors, 5-HT3 is the only one belonging to the ligand-gated ion channel receptor family; 5-HT3 antagonists are used as antiemetic agents to prevent the vomiting associated with chemotherapy or radiation-induced emesis, but there are numerous potential therapeutic applications such as pain, psychosis, memory impairment, depression, anxiety, schizophrenia and drug abuse.
+Of serotonin receptors, the 5-HT3 is the only one belonging to the ligand-gated ion channel receptor family; 5-HT3 antagonists are used as anti-emetic agents to prevent the vomiting associated with chemotherapy or radiation-induced emesis, but there are numerous potential therapeutic applications such as: pain, psychosis, memory impairment, depression, anxiety, schizophrenia and drug abuse.
 Less is known about selective and potent 5-HT3R agonists and their therapeutic potential.
 The key pharmacophoric elements of 5-HT3R antagonists generally include an aromatic moiety, a carbonyl dipole (or a bioisosteric equivalent function) and a basic amino group, as in the case of drugs such as ondansetron, granisetron or tropisetron [7].